qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

    to the dataset
 #.
 The above steps will generate an empty layer that you can afterwards
    digitize vertices and add dataset groups to.
-   It's however also possible to initialize the layer with an existing dataset, i.e. populate the new layer with vertices, edges or faces from another mesh layer.
+   It's however also possible to initialize the layer with an existing mesh layer, i.e. populate the new layer with vertices or faces from the other.
    To do so:

    #.
 Check |checkbox| :guilabel:`Initialize Mesh using`
    #. and select either a :guilabel:`Mesh from the current project`
       or :guilabel:`Mesh from a file`.
 Informations on the selected mesh file are displayed for checkup.

-   Note that only the structure of the mesh layer is transferred to the new layer;
+   Note that only the frame of the mesh layer is transferred to the new layer;
    their datasets are not copied.

-..
-Is "structure" the correct word? it also takes crs, extent,,, right?
- And TBH I'm unsure of what is copied; the layer I create from a template has a "bed elevation" dataset group, full of 0 values.
-That group was not in the template.
- I don't know what it is.
-So feedback from somene that knows what really happens here is required.

 .. index:: New Temporary Scratch layer
 .. _vector_new_scratch_layer: